Paying Your Lawyer

-1. Uncontested divorce: $1580 plus HST / inclusive of all court fees ( for the total of $1785 ).
-Extra fee may be chargeable if the opposing party resides outside of the GTA area or the Court having the jurisdiction to make the Divorce Order is outside of the GTA area.
+1. Uncontested divorce: $1800.00 - inclusive of all court fees and HST.
+Extra fee may be chargeable if the pposing party resides outside of the GTA area or the Court having the jurisdiction to make the Divorce Order is outside of the GTA area.

 2. Foreign divorce opinion letter for matters that meet the legislative criteria: $300 plus HST.
 An extra fee of $50 plus HST is applicable if you want us to receive or send documents on your behalf.

-3. Separation Agreement: from $2500.
-This price covers the costs of drafting the separation agreement only.
+3. Separation Agreement: from $2750.
+This price covers the costs of drafting the basic separation agreement only.
 Per hour rate will apply to negotiating terms of the separation agreement.

 4. Marriage or Cohabitation Agreement: from $3500.
 This price covers the costs of drafting the Marriage or Cohabitation agreement only.
 Per hour rate will apply to negotiating terms of the Marriage or Cohabitation agreement.